PhilipAtEmcogma/Rust-Cheatsheet/README.md

 ## spl-token balance <TOKEN_ADDRESS> --url devnet
 ## To Check the circulating supply of the token, after minting use the following:
 ## spl-token supply <TOKEN_ADDRESS> --url devnet
-# 5. To put a cap of circulating supply, thus creating a infinite supply (i.e. over dialuting the supply).
+# 5. To put a cap of circulating supply, thus preveting misuses such as creating a infinite supply (i.e. over dialuting the supply).
 Renounce and disable the ability to mint tokens using the folllowing:
 ## spl-token authorize <TOKEN_ADDRESS> mint --disable --url devent
 #
 # Tokens can be burnt (only our own tokens can be burned), by using the following: